Application for rectification of trade mark by third party

 Parties may appeal the Assistant Commissioner’s decision within 20 working days by:

-(a) filing a notice of appeal in the High Court, and
+(a) filing a notice of appeal and application for stay of proceedings in the High Court; and

 (b) notifying the Commissioner.

-With regard to an IRPNZ, if the registration is rectified, in whole or in part, IPONZ will notify the International Bureau of the extent that the registration has been rectified, as required by regulation 22(1) of the Trade Marks (International Registration) Regulations 2013.
+With regard to an international registration protecting New Zealand, if the registration is rectified, IPONZ will notify the International Bureau of the extent that the registration has been rectified, as required by legislation.

 - 1 Harkness & Young Limited v Hartman Pacific Pty Limited NZIPOTM 35